etohgame/kit/docs/client-objects/boosters.md

 * **Boost.End()** runs whenever the boost ends.
 * **Boost.GetMultiplier()** calculates the multiplier value that is shown in the boost's GUI.

 To make your boost usable, give your boost module an unique name and change your booster's `Type` configuration to that newly set name.
 It is recommended to include your tower's acronym in the name to ensure there are no naming conflicts.
+All custom boost modules are to be provided with your tower model upon submission.

 <details>
 <summary>Boost Module Template</summary>